-In this article of Climatology, you are going to read the composition and structure of the atmosphere.
+In this article, You are going to read the composition and structure of the atmosphere – for Geography UPSC.

 What is the Atmosphere?